abdalsalam-jodalah/abdalsalam_logic_flutter/_ai_agent.md

 4. **Performance**: Lazy loading, caching, efficient queries
 5. **Platform Awareness**: Conditional code for mobile vs desktop
 6. **Reactive Updates**: Streams for state changes, not polling
+7. **Modular Initialization**: **CRITICAL** - Every feature/service must:
+   - Be configurable via an opt-in flag in initialization config
+   - Only initialize its dependencies when explicitly enabled
+   - Only request platform permissions when actually used
+   - Be independently testable and removable
+   - Have zero impact on app when disabled (no bundled code, no permissions)
+   - Example: If client doesn't enable battery monitoring, the battery_plus dependency and permissions should not be included

 **Sixth: What This Package IS and IS NOT:**